alphagov/govuk-graphql/README.md

 The big scary SQL query is in `app/graphql/resolvers/expanded_edition_resolver.rb`.

-The code to walk the graphql loookahead and build link type paths, and the code to build a tree from the database results is in `lib/tasks/path_tree_helpers.rb`.
+The code to walk the graphql lookahead and build link type paths, and the code to build a tree from the database results is in `lib/tasks/path_tree_helpers.rb`.